pbs-assess/csas-style/README.md

 	Document - Right-click Tagged - Fix - 'Some difficult pages' okay

 	Page Content - expand - Character Encoding shows ones that aren't encoded.
 Try and fix (have to do in tex not the .pdf; not sure what to do with Chris's current ones).
 'A few' are okay with CSAS (10 per 100 pages - see below).

+2. Combining two latex .pdf's in Adobe seemed to lose information, but (after doing the above steps) this works:

+	Pages - Insert from file

+    seems to retain it (at least for Andy's two POP 2017 appendices).

+Two issues that still get flagged are

+ - Figures alternate text.
+However the text is there from using \pdftooltips and gets correctly read out by Adobe read-out-loud, so hopefully this is okay.
+ - Headings - Appropriate nesting; if important is probably an easy manual fix at the end (to do with Appendix title and then first section title).

+Failed 'Primary language' and 'Title' are okay - easy to add in manually at the end by CSAP.

+## Further CSAS rules

+Partly from doing Redbanded Rockfish formatting edits:

+1. Arrowtooth Flounder went through as a full latex document.
+Others, such as Redbanded Rockfish, have been a mixture of Word and Latex (which is a bit more fiddly).
+If you have to have a mixture then CSAS prefers, say, pages 1-100 to be Word and then pages 101-150 to be Latex (i.e. just one chunk of each).

 1. Tables that break across pages - may or may not be allowed to have the \longtable footer and subsequent header.
 Brittany is checking (but has now left).
 Not sure of current status of this.